-- Reportable victims include: persons under the age of 18, and dependent adults, 18-64 years of age who are dependent upon others for care. - Child abuse includes physical abuse, sexual abuse, neglect, life endangerment, willful cruelty, and emotional abuse. - If a child discloses that they were abused or an allegation of abuse is brought to the attention of any District employee, a report MUST be made as soon as reasonably possible and should not be put off until the end of the school day.
-School procedures may not require the reporter to disclose his/her identity to school personnel prior to or after making a report. - A Child Abuse Report is to be made to only one child protective/law enforcement agency.
-School Police is NOT a child protective agency, and reports made to School Police are NOT a means of complying with the law. - Child abuse reports are confidential.
-Reports are to be completed only by the designated reporter.
-The written report is to be completed and filed with the appropriate agency within 36 hours from the time that the allegation is received. - The law enforcement officer or children's services worker who receives a report of suspected child abuse or neglect determines the course of action and has specific legal authority and responsibilities.
-The official may interview anyone in the course of the investigation and may take the alleged child victim into protective custody. - Any person mandated by the California Penal Code who fails to report any instance of child abuse, which they know or reasonably suspects to exist, can incur criminal, civil, and/or professional liability.

-No employee mandated under provisions of the California Penal Code shall be civilly or criminally liable for reporting suspected child abuse.
+- Reportable victims include persons under the age of 18, and dependent adults 18 years of age or older who are dependent upon others for care. - Child abuse includes physical abuse, sexual abuse, neglect, willful cruelty, unjustifiable punishment, life endangerment, mental suffering, and emotional abuse. - If a child discloses that they were abused or an allegation of abuse is brought to the attention of any District employee, a report must be made immediately or as soon as practically possible and should not be delayed until the end of the school day.
+School procedures may not require the reporter to disclose their identity to school personnel prior to or after making a report. - A child abuse report should only be made to one child protective agency (e.g., DFCS, law enforcement agency).
+School Police is not a child protective agency, and reports made to School Police are not a means of complying with the law. - Child abuse reports are confidential.
+The designated reporter should only complete the report. - The law enforcement officer or children's services worker who receives a report of suspected child abuse or neglect determines the course of action and has specific legal authority and responsibilities.
+The official may interview anyone during the investigation and may take the alleged child victim into protective custody. - Any person mandated by the California Penal Code who fails to report any instance of child abuse, which they know or reasonably suspects to exist, may incur criminal, civil, and/or professional liability. - No employee mandated under the provisions of the California Penal Code shall be civilly or criminally liable for reporting suspected child abuse or neglect.